semrush/intergalactic/website/docs/components/color-picker/color-picker.md

 @## Types

-A trigger can have two different content types:
+An item can have two different content types:
 | Type | Appearance example | Description |
 | --------------- | ------------------------------------------------------------ | --------------------------- |
 | Bakground color | ![Color picker item bakground default](static/colorpicker-item-bg-default.png) | Use for changing the background color.
 For example, a user can pick distinct colors to visually separate their competitors. |